 - Fear.
 We hear a lot of negative things about the internet – fake news, online fraud, and so on.
 If it’s not something you’re familiar with, it can feel like quite a daunting prospect – and one where you might be taken advantage of.

 - Financial exploitation.
 Indeed, it’s true that older people are often targeted.
 It’s a challenge to keep them protected online, as they’re not only singled out in the hopes they’ve built up a lifetime of savings, but because they can be more vulnerable.

 A lot of these challenges can be overcome with a bit more awareness.
 Educating older people about the realities of going online – including the benefits and things to be aware of – can help them feel more comfortable.

 But there is also a huge emphasis on what banks can do to improve their current services.
 We shouldn’t assume people aren’t going online simply because of their age; we should work towards an offering that is appealing for all users.

 Initiatives from the financial industry

 Regardless of age, health, or economic circumstance, everyone should be able to bank safely in a way that suits their needs.

 Luckily, the banking industry doesn’t stand still.
 In the last few years alone, we’ve seen rapid change.
 Although some users may have initially been forgotten in the transition to online banking, it’s an industry that’s quick to innovate – which is great news for older bankers.
 After all, they are important customers with valuable financial resources.
-Banks should be focusing on what they can do to improve their services for older people.

 More than anything, though, the benefits of addressing common challenges of online banking for older individuals – including a lack of confidence, usability issues and limited or inaccessible functionalities – will end up optimising the digital experience for all users.